 Collections primarily of specimens and information which reflect the landscape, flora and fauna of the county.
 They demonstrate the changing natural environment of Leicestershire and its place in the rest of the world over time, comprising two main groups of botany and zoology.
 They include supporting archives about individual collectors, groups, societies and institutions that help tell the history and development of the study of natural science.
-These collections are linked to environmental information, species and site records (much in digital formats).
-They include type and voucher specimens, microscopy, a comprehensive historic and contemporary book collection, some comparative specimens for reference, educational and display purposes.
+They include type and voucher specimens, microscopy, a comprehensive historic and modern reference library, some comparative specimens for reference, educational and display purposes.
+The collections are linked to environmental information, species and site records (much in digital formats) and has strong connections to Leicestershire & Rutland's Environmental Records Centre.